+INDEPENDENT AUDITOR'S REPORT (continued)

+KEY AUDIT MATTER

-Recoverability assessment of trade receivables Trade receivables of the Group comprise mainly receivables in relation to the Group's (i) trading business regarding the sale of furniture, vehicles and spare parts, and (ii) services rendered for insurance related activities.
-The increasing challenges in the economy and operating environment in the country during the year have increased the risks of default on receivables from the Group's customers.
+Recoverability assessment of trade receivables

+Trade receivables of the Group comprise mainly receivables in relation to the Group's (i) trading business regarding the sale of furniture, vehicles, tyres and spare parts, and (ii) insurance contracts.

+The challenges in the economy and operating environment in the country during the past year have increased the risks of default on receivables from the Group's customers.
 In particular, in the event of insolvency of customers, the Group is exposed to potential risk of financial loss when the customers fail to meet their contractual obligations in accordance with the requirements of the agreements.

+The recoverable amount of trade receivables was estimated by management based on their specific recoverability assessment on individual debtors with reference to the aging profile, historical payment pattern and the past record of default of the customer.
+Management makes specific provision against individual balances with reference to the recoverable amount.

+For the purpose of impairment assessment, significant judgements and assumptions, including the credit risks of customers, the timing and amount of realisation of these receivables are required for the identification of impairment events and the determination of the impairment charge.

+HOW THE MATTER WAS ADDRESSED DURING THE AUDIT

-The recoverable amount was estimated by management based on their specific recoverability assessment on individual debtors with reference to the aging profile, historical payment pattern and the past record of default of the customer.
-Management would make specific provision against individual balances with reference to the recoverable amount.
-For the purpose of impairment assessment, significant judgements and assumptions, including the credit risks of customers, the timing and amount of realisation of these receivables are required for the identification of impairment events and the determination of the impairment charge. •Tested the accuracy of ageing of trade receivables at year end on a sample basis; • Obtained a list of outstanding receivables and identified any debtors with financial difficulty through discussion with management; • Assessed the recoverability of the unsettled receivables on a sample basis through our evaluation of management's assessment with reference to the credit profile of the customers, historical payment pattern of customers, publicly available information and latest correspondence with customers and to consider if any additional provision should be made; • Tested subsequent settlement if any, of trade receivables after the balance sheet date on a sample basis; and • Ensured that the requirements of IFRS 9 with respect to trade receivables have been considered and applied.
-We found the key judgements and assumptions used by management in the recoverability assessment of trade receivables to be supported based on the available evidence.
-NamibRe reinsurance assets, fair value adjustment, income and other income - Corporate Guarantee NamibRe reinsurance is material to the separate and consolidated financial statements.
-NamibRe reinsurance recognized in the financial statements of the company and the consolidated financial statements comprise of an asset, fair value adjustment and other income that influences the relevant disclosures in the financial statements.
-Due to the complexity of the balances and transactions, 'it is considered a key audit matter.
-During the audit we have inspected the Government Gazette regulating the reinsurance to NamibRe.
-By means of analytical and substantive procedures performed we have obtained sufficient and appropriate audit evidence.
-The rights and obligations, valuation, existence, accuracy and completeness were satisfactory tested.
+Tested the accuracy and reliability of ageing of trade receivables at year end on a sample basis;

+- Obtained a list of outstanding receivables and identified any debtors with possible default events such as financial difficulty, through discussion with management; - Assessed the recoverability of the unsettled receivables on a sample basis through our evaluation of management's assessment with reference to the credit profile of the customers, historical payment pattern of customers, publicly available information and latest correspondence with customers and considering if any additional provision should be made in light of contingency policies in place, where applicable; - Tested subsequent settlement if any, of trade receivables after the reporting date on a sample basis; - For all trade receivables for which no settlement was received subsequent to year end, ensured existence of these trade receivables by agreeing those trade receivables to signed contracts, invoices, agreements or other documentation that is considered relevant; and - Ensured that the requirements of IFRS 9 with respect to trade receivables have been considered and correctly applied.

+We found the key judgements and assumptions used by management in the recoverability assessment of trade receivables, to be supported based on the available evidence.